Are you going to Sri Lanka? Are you interested in incredible safaris? Read this guide to see how you can experience an amazing Sri Lanka Safari!

 For The Most Comfortable Safari

 Obviously, any of the safaris you go on in Sri Lanka will be off-road in areas and never entirely smooth, however, Wilpattu has the best infrastructure in terms of roads.
 If you have back issues, or other issues affecting comfort sitting down, then Wilpattu national park is by far the easiest on the body.
-I also recommend getting the half day or shorter safaris, in this case, to maximise your enjoyment.
+I also recommend getting the half-day or shorter safaris, in this case, to maximise your enjoyment.
+Book here for the best Wilpattu safari.

 For An All Round Safari Experience